Golden46/InventorySystem/docs/tutorial.md

 This is the script for the players inventory.

 >[!IMPORTANT]
 > This script inherits from `MonoBehaviour` and not `Inventory`.
 This is because we are using the `Inventory` script to create instances of it instead.
 Also, we will be creating the `InventoryUI` script after this script.
 However, this script requires that script to function.
 If you get an error due to missing the `InventoryUI` reference you can just comment out the code until we create the script.

+The `Start` function creates a new instance of an `Inventory` and then gets a reference to the `FirstPersonController` script.

+>[!NOTE]
+> Make sure you change any reference to `FirstPersonController` to whatever your own FPS script is called unless you are using the one I have provided.
 ```cs
 using UnityEngine;
 using UnityEngine.InputSystem;